cloonix/cloonix.github.io/content/blog/20240726_i_love_mint.md

 Yes, I'm a person who thinks Vim is the best text editor, so my opinion may not suit all PC users who have been running Windows.
 But if you want a chance to convince someone to use Linux, it's Mint.

+Update: The upgrade from 21.3 to 22.0 took a long time, but it worked flawless.
+No issues at all.
+I'm excited.

 ## Links {#links}

 [1] <https://en.wikipedia.org/wiki/Expanded_memory>